beroset/docker_dss/README.md

 This uses the Docker image as an executable and passes a file to OpenDSS.
 If the project needs multiple files, all of them should be placed in the shared directory.

 ## Example
 The [`StevensonPflow-3ph.dss`](http://svn.code.sf.net/p/electricdss/code/trunk/Distrib/Examples/Stevenson/StevensonPflow-3ph.dss) file creates a number of output files which contain solutions to various aspects of the circuit.
-To

 If you've successfully built OpenDSS in a Docker image as described above, you can then try this simple test by running `example.sh` from the same directory as this code and documentation exists.
 That is, you'd simply write: